AkhilTrc/kr_prj_2/README.md

 * MAP and MPE

 ## Files and folders included
-* root folder: has all the programs with test files
+* root folder: has all the programs with test files.
-* testing : have different size bayesian networks we used
+* testing : have different size bayesian networks we used including the BIFXML file developed out of our use-case (crime_causes.BIFXML).

 ### Setup
 From the root folder: